microchip-pic-avr-examples/avr64dd32-force-sensitive-resistor-mplab-mcc/README.md

   - Device: AVR64DD32
   - Hardware Tool (make sure Curiosity Nano is plugged in): AVR64DD32 Curiosity Nano
   - Click next, then finish
-3. Make sure this project is set as main: right-click project name->Set as Main Project
+3. Make sure this project is set as main: right-click project name -> Set as Main Project
-4. Right-click project->Make and program Device
+4. Right-click project -> Make and program Device

+Continue to the [Operation section](#operation) to see how to the demo

-Setup From scratch - everything is manually configured from scratch, except for 3 files: main.c, and the driver files for the 4x4 LED grid: RGBClick_4x4.c and RGBClick_4x4.h.
+Setup from scratch - everything is manually configured from scratch, except for 3 files: main.c, and the driver files for the 4x4 LED grid: RGBClick_4x4.c and RGBClick_4x4.h.

 1. Create project
- - Setup hardware as shown in the picture above and plug it into your computer
+ - Setup the hardware as shown in the picture above and plug it into your computer
- - File->New Project->Microchip Embedded->Standalone Project
+ - In MPLAB X, select File -> New Project -> Microchip Embedded -> Standalone Project
- - Device: AVR64DD32, Tool->Curiosity Nano (the tool option can be selected later)
+ - Device: AVR64DD32, Tool -> Curiosity Nano (the tool option can be selected later)
  - Compiler Toolchain -> select any XC8 compiler (v2.36+)
- - Selection project name/location of your choosing, click finish.
+ - Select project name/location of your choosing, click finish.

-2. Setup MCC configuration (this handles all the hardware specific details)
+2. Setup MCC configuration (MCC handles all the hardware specific implementation details)

-  Launch MCC Melody (Tools->Embedded->MCC Code configurator->Select MCC Melody->Finish)
+  Launch MCC Melody (Tools -> Embedded -> MCC Code configurator -> Select MCC Melody -> Finish).
  We now need to setup the system clock, ADC, UART, and pin configuration.
 After setting all these things, main.c and RGBClick_4x4.c will handle everything else.
  1. Set sysclk to 10Mhz to give head room for the ADC's calculations
     - Project Resources -> System -> CLKCTRL

-  TODO: insert settings picture

   Configuration explanation: